How we Evaluate and Rate Brands

 How does Commons use AI?

-AI (artificial intelligence) has opened up vast possibilities for creating and computing, but it comes with a hefty environmental toll, so we don’t use it lightly.
+AI (artificial intelligence) has opened up vast possibilities for creating and computing, but it comes with a hefty environmental toll and can include inaccuracies, so we don’t use it lightly.
+We are actively taking steps to track and account for our company-wide AI usage using best-in-class data and research.
+We’ll report on our AI emissions in our upcoming annual impact report.

 Browse by category